-Subject-verb agreement means that the verb ending in sentence (or clause) matches it subject.
+Subject-verb agreement means that the verb ending in a sentence (or clause) matches its subject.

-A failure of the verb to agree with the subject is a common grammar error, especially when the sentence is a little complicated or the subject is not obvious.
+Using a verb ending that does not agree with the subject is a common grammar error.
+It's most likely when the sentence is complex or the subject is not obvious.

 The linked exercise combines reading with a proofreading quiz.
 It's based on a 2001 Voice of America article.
 Although it is older, I think it is a good change of pace.
 It provides vocabulary practice and tests you on basic grammar use.

 The article is given sentence by sentence, with a blank to fill in from 2-4 choices provided on each page.
 After you choose an answer it shows you the correct answer before going on.